This Is Your Updated Guide to Everything You Need to Know as an Issuer on the Swiss Stock Exchange.

 Internet hype, financial crises, stock market booms – the importance of the relations between companies and investors, what we call Investor Relations, has grown significantly over the last two decades.
 The increased need for information, stricter regulations, and greater transparency demand specific specialist knowledge in how to communicate with the financial market.
 The quality of a company’s Investor Relations exerts a direct influence on investment behavior and the share price.
+In addition to updated data and figures, you will find additional chapters on current topics such as insider information, sustainability reporting and alternative performance measures.

 This practical handbook shows how IR officers can deal with these challenges and what instruments Investor Relations provides for this.
 This handy companion describes the current status of the specialist knowledge and offers an insight into professional Investor Relations as a part of corporate strategy.